 - When they have cooked, move the rouladen to a platter.
-Remove the toothpicks and cover the platter with foil - place it in an oven set to ''warm."
+Remove the toothpicks and cover the platter with foil to keep warm.

 - Serve the rouladen, topped with gravy, with some couscous or mashed potatoes, or even rice if you like.

 Nutritional information is auto-generated and the accuracy is not guaranteed.